orbitalchicken/Roadmap/README.md

 cinnamon:
   - removing favorites isn't intuitive, there should be a context menu option
   - Application switcher items are not properly selected https://github.com/linuxmint/Cinnamon/issues/7623
+  - NFS mount not visible in Nemo left menu.
+How to reproduce: install nfs-common, mount NFS folder.
+  - Even after authorize Samba in gufw, Nemo doesn’t show the local network and machine on it.
+I must manually type smb://user@ip to get in (after workgroup and password) In Mint 18 that was directly available.
+  - ccc: in color plugin, add a profile, browse it and click "View details".
+If gnome-color-manager is not installed, the plugin should ask packagekit (over dbus) to install it.
+This doesn't work.

 - slick greeter: On a VirtualBox setup with three users, if any user but the first is auto given focus, the username is present but the box only has half height, cut off with no password entry lower half.
 You can type where that password entry half of the box would be , and it works, but the characters don't show, so it's a visual display problem, only apparently happening on boot.
 - Gnome calendar does not have an icon on the top left in the new Gnome decorations, only a cog icon is shown.